AshkIza/Angular/README.md

        this will create a container instance from this image (mapping docker port 80 to host port 80)

     4- your dockerized angular app should be available from 'localhost:80'

+## Access the docker image from DockerHub
+You can access the image from https://hub.docker.com/r/ashkan2020/cloudnative/tags?page=1&ordering=last_updated

+    docker pull ashkan2020/cloudnative:ng-course-ui